 Between 1995 and 2005 lifespan variation (e†) was reduced by 1.2 years, and by half a year in the next decade (2005-2015) in Mexico.
 Our findings indicate the main contributor to the slowed down in reducing lifespan disparity were homicides after 2005.
 Importantly, the effect was concentrated in the young population, between ages 15 and 50, which is consistent with the high sensitivity of lifespan variation to premature mortality.13 This means that males in Mexico not only live less, as shown in life expectancy, but they also face more uncertainty in their time of death due to the increase in homicides.

 At the state level, reductions in lifespan variation were smaller between 2005 and 2015 than in the period 1995-2005.
 Two states in the North bordering Texas in the US (Chihuahua and Nuevo León) experienced increases in lifespan variation, which did not happen to any state over the full period covering 1995-2005, including the female populations.
+These results are consistent with the upsurge in violence in these parts of the country.

-We further disentangled these trends by causes of death.
-Our findings show that homicides are the strongest contributor to held back progress in reducing variation of lifespans.
+Morevoer, our findings show that homicides are the strongest contributor to held back progress in reducing variation of lifespans.
 Although homicides have spread across the country,17 they are not evenly shared between states and over time.
 By 2010, the North of Mexico was the region most affected by homicide mortality.5 In contrast, by 2015 all regions show similar patterns of the effects of homicide mortality in lifespan variation.
 Moreover, while in 2010 Chihuahua was the most affected state by homicide mortality relative to the 2005 level, in 2015 Guerrero (Southern region) has overtaken this place.
 The situation in these states is staggering.
 For instance, in 2010 the young males in Chihuahua had 3.1 times higher mortality rates than US troops in Iraq between 2003 and 2006.5 Recent evidence suggests that the second and fifth most dangerous cities in the world are in Guerrero, along with cities in countries with higher homicide rates that Mexico.36 As a result, Guerrero experienced an increase in lifespan variation of almost an additional year due exclusively to homicides.
-In other words, at the time of death males in Guerrero are losing an additional year.
+In other words, males in Guerrero are prematurely dying an average of one year of life.
 Moreover, increasing lifespan variation underscores increasing inequality within states.
 This complements previous evidence identifying rising health inequalities between states as a challenge for Mexico.6

 Males experience 10 times higher homicide rates than females in Mexico.3 Although the effect of homicides in lifespan variation for females was not as strong as in males, the latest information shows that, between 2005 and 2016, homicides increased from 1,297 to more than 2,800 registered cases.23